 From KnowledgeOwl you'll need three things:

 - Your API Key - You can find this by going to Your Account > API.
 You can add a new key or copying an existing one.
+See API keys for more information.

 - Your Category ID - You can find this by clicking on the specific category you'd like to create content.
 The number after /cid/ in your URL.